 There are a lot of threats out there.
 Terrorists.
 Criminals.
 Violent Extremists.
 Active Shooters.
 Ambushes.
 People illegally carrying concealed weapons or other contraband.
-These threats could be against you or the members public you are mean to protect.
+These threats could be against you or those you protect.

-Remember, that your assessment of threat is tied to decisions to stop, use force, or make an arrest.
-Properly assessing threat will allow you to make more informed decisions and take the best course of action.
+Remember, your assessment of threat is tied to a decision to stop, use force, or make an arrest.
+Properly assessing threat will allow you to make more informed decisions and take the least intrusive action during an encounter.

 How will threat assessment training help me?